lujig/dfpsr/README.md

 ld.py:
 	Provide some functions to access ld format data.
 With these functions, one can read data and information of ld file, or write data and information in a ld file.

-df_assist.py:
-	Help in dedisperse and fold data with multi-cpu.

 Independence: